 (b) The Director of the Office of Small and Disadvantaged Business Utilization serves as the agency focal point for interfacing with SBA.
 The Director of the Office of Small Business Programs is the agency focal point for the Department of Defense.

-36. Amend section 19.402 by revising paragraphs (a), (b), and the introductory text to paragraph (c) to read as follows:
+35. Amend section 19.402 by revising paragraphs (a), (b), (c) introductory text to read as follows:

 19.402 Small Business Administration procurement center representatives.